guillerbf/guillerbf.github.io/docs/_pages/about.md

 Hi, I'm Guille 👋!

-This is the brain dump where I store most of the Data related posts that I share in RRSS.
+This is the brain dump where I save most of the Data related posts that I share in RRSS.

 My main goal with this content is to share my own knowledge and experience to help others bridge the gap between theoretical concepts and real-world practical applications.